 Some professionals have given suggestions on tips to help you decide whether to purchase long-term care insurance.
 If you meet these requirements, long-term care insurance may be a good fit for you and your family:

 - You can afford the cost of the monthly premiums and can still afford the cost if there is a increase in premiums in the future.

 - Your assets average more than $80K and your annual income averages at least $35K.

 - Most companies will only write long-term care policies to individuals between ages of 40 and 84.

 These are only guidelines and not rules for obtaining long-term care insurance, and you will need to consult your agent on the policies details and requirements.
-We offer long term care insurance in Waterford, Michigan including the Clarkston, Metro Detroit, Oakland County, West Bloomfield, and White Lake areas.
+We offer long term care insurance in Bloomfield Hills, Michigan including the Birmingham, Clarkston, Troy, Waterford, and West Bloomfield areas.